pschaus/LINFO1121/source/part3/ex1.rst

     que :math:`\mathcal{O}(N)` non plus.

 Exercise 3.1.9
-"""""""""""""""
+""""""""""""""

-Starting from an initially empty binary search tree, how does the tree look like after inserting the keys 12, 5, 10, 3, 13, 14, 15, 17, 18, 15?
+Starting from an initially empty binary search tree, what does the tree look like after inserting the keys 12, 5, 10, 3, 13, 14, 15, 17, 18, 15?
-For the same data how would the tree look like for a 2-3 tree?
+For the same data, what would the tree look like for a 2-3 tree?

 Does this example illustrate the advantages or disadvantages of these different data structures?
-Why ?
+Why?

 .. answer::